aprilemorales/RedvsBlueProject/Documentation/BlueTeam.md

 `url.path: "/company_folders/secret_folder"`

-In the Red Team attack a secret folder.
+In the Red Team attack a secret folder was found.
 Time to look at that interaction between these two machines.
 Some questions to answer:

 - How many requests were made to this directory?
 At what time and from which IP address(es)?
     - 10,148 to 15,650 hits were found depending on filebeat or packetbeat.
 These GET requests happened at 23:34 from one IP being 192.168.1.90.